The What If? Plan is to help you:

 This is a free service funded by Cambridgeshire County Council and Peterborough City Council to look after adults with care needs during an emergency involving their carer.

 If the person you look after lives in Cambridgeshire or Peterborough you can register your What If?
 Plan with us.
-You will be sent an emergency card and key fob.
+You will be sent a carer card, emergency key fob and contact details to use in an emergency

 Why have a What If?
 Plan?+